ksu-is/BlockTock/README.md

 ## Overview

 Are you sick of scrolling and wasting precious time?
 Then BlockTock is for you!
 This project uses Python to create a productivity app that allows the user to enable/disable access to selected websites for specified periods.
-In today's world, many people struggle with time management due to excessive distractions.
-This is a great solution to help users stay on task and prevent time wasted on social networking and messaging apps.
-Get your time back now!
+Social media is heavily engrained in our daily lives in today's world, so many people struggle with time management due to excessive distractions.
+This is a great solution to help users stay on task with school, work, and screen-free time and prevent time wasted.
+Get back control of your time now!

 ## Pre-requisites